mchisty/HackerRankCodes/GitHackerRankProject/src/org/siteminder/readme.txt

 /*==============================================================================================================================*/

-Once the application is executed successfully, please check all the emails mentioned in the "to" attributes.
+5. Once the application is executed successfully, please check all the emails mentioned in the "to" attributes to verify that the emails have gone through.
+This might take a few minutes for the emails to arrive at inbox.